hamim23z/ProfessionalLinks/README.md

 This is a very simple website that I made that highlights the top four of my most important links.
 This includes my Github repository, LinkedIn profile, Twitter profile, and my resume.
 This project is updated every time I update my resume as I just change the link.
+This website is fully responsive and can be viewed across multiple different devices.

 <br>